ncatlab/nlab-content/pages/4/8/8/1/1884/content.md

   \,.
 $$

 Here the top vertical morphisms, the [[kernel]] inclusions, are [[monomorphisms]], and hence the top horizonal row is exact precisely if the middle horizontal row is.

-Hence it is sufficient to conider the top row.
+Hence it is sufficient to consider the top row.
 First of all the composite function $A \overset{i}{\to} X \overset{q}{\to} X/A$ is a [[constant function]], constant on the basepoint, and hence $i^\ast \circ q^\ast$ is a constant function, constant on zero.
 This says that